omeka/classic-enduser/docs/Plugins/LocalContexts.md

 [Go to the Local Contexts website to learn more and set up your Projects](https://localcontexts.org/support/getting-started-on-the-hub/#about-projects){target=_blank}.

 A Project can be designed for one single object, a collection, an exhibit, or for your entire institution.
-You may have simple needs - adding an "Open to Collaborate" notice in your Omeka site footer - or complex ones, such as separate and unique sets of labels for each of hundreds of items.
-Familiarize yourself with all of the Local Contexts notice and label options, and plan which set of Projects you will need to express your organization's situation.
+You may have simple needs - adding an "Open to Collaborate" Notice in your Omeka site footer - or complex ones, such as separate and unique sets of Labels for each of hundreds of items.
+Familiarize yourself with all of the Local Contexts Notice and Label options, and plan which set of Projects you will need to express your organization's situation.

 ### Enable images in HTML elements